conan-io/docs/reference/conanfile/methods/export_sources.rst

     **Best practices**

-    The recipe sources must be configuration independent.
+    - The recipe sources must be configuration independent.
 Those sources are common for all configurations, thus it is not possible to do conditional ``export_sources()`` to different settings, options, or platforms.
 Do not try to do any kind of conditional export.
 If necessary export all the files necessary for all configurations at once.
+    - The ``export_sources()`` method does not receive any information from profiles, not even ``conf``.
+Only the ``global.conf`` will be available, and in any case it is not possible to use that ``conf`` to define conditionals.
+    - Keep the ``export_source()`` method simple.
+Its intention is to copy files from the user folder to the cache to store those files together with the recipe.